FORWORD: Accelerating Formal Datapath Verification via Word-Level Sweeping: Methodology

-\subsection{Word-Level Simulation}
+\subsection{Word-level Simulation}

-Similar to SAT sweeping, \texttt{SMT-Sweep} makes use of simulation to detect sub-formulas that are potentially in the same equivalence class.
-Unlike traditional bit-level simulation in SAT sweeping, which only evaluates AND-gates and inverters, word-level simulation needs to support a broad set of operators in the SMT bit-vector theory, including arithmetics like addition and subtraction, logic operations such as bit-wise AND and OR, bit manipulation such as concatenation and extraction, etc. Additionally, the support of array theory is also necessary, because arrays generally represent memories in hardware. \texttt{SMT-Sweep} implements the simulation semantics of these operators following their formal definitions.
+The word-level simulation phase conducts constraint- and heuristic-guided adaptive simulation to efficiently identify potential equivalence relations among AST nodes.
+While bit-level simulation on AIGs only needs to handle AND gates and inverters, word-level simulation in \texttt{FORWORD} must support the full semantics of the bit-vector and array theory, including arithmetic operations like addition and subtraction, logic operations such as bit-wise AND and OR, bit manipulation such as concatenation and extraction, etc. \texttt{FORWORD} implements the simulation semantics of these operators following their formal definitions, ensuring accuracy across diverse circuit structures.